iamtrask/iamtrask.github.io/_posts/2015-07-12-basic-python-network.markdown

   </tr>
   <tr>
     <td class="tg-4kyx">l2</td>
-    <td class="tg-4kyz">Final Layer of the Network, which is our hypothesys, and should approximate the correct answer as we train.</td>
+    <td class="tg-4kyz">Final Layer of the Network, which is our hypothesis, and should approximate the correct answer as we train.</td>
   </tr>
     <tr>
     <td class="tg-4kyx">syn0</td>